+The credit reporting agency (CRA) doesn't have to add information unless it's needed to correct something in your file or something in your file is incomplete.
 Sometimes the line between something being incomplete, or missing entirely, is a bit gray.
-You might want to ask the creditor to add some of the items listed below at the same time you dispute incorrect or incomplete items.
+You might want to ask the creditor to add some of the items listed below when you dispute incorrect or incomplete items.

 Creditors like to see evidence of stability in your file.
-If any of the items listed below are missing from your file, consider sending a letter to the credit reporting agencies asking the agency to add that the information.
-You can use Nolo's Letter to Request Addition of Information Showing Stability.
-You can also make your request online.
+If any items listed below are missing from your file, consider contacting the credit reporting agencies asking the agency to add that information.
+You can make your request by mail or online.

 Include any documentation that verifies the information you're providing, such as copies (never originals) of your driver's license, a canceled check, a bill addressed to you, or a pay stub showing your employer's name and address.
 Remember to keep copies of all correspondence.